ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 In a typical environment, performing this remediation would require yet another interaction with the security operators in charge of the firewalls.
 But we can launch an Ansible playbook to achieve the same goal in seconds rather than hours or days.

-On your Ansible control host, create a file called `incident_blacklist.yml`.
+In your VS Code online editor, create a file called `incident_blacklist.yml`.
 Note that we do not enter the IP address here but again a variable, since Ansible already has the information from the inventory.

 <!-- {% raw %} -->
 ```yaml